kaz-utashiro/App-Greple-xlate/examples/README.EN-US.md

 You can also specify options to give to the `xlate` command.

+    make XLATE_OPT=-Dam100000

-For example, `make XLATE_OPT=-Dam100000' will allow you to run on Docker with the API and a character limit of 100,000 characters.
+would allow the API to run on Docker with a character limit of 100,000 characters.

 ## xlate script